 Though having a backpack take up space on a seat is not seemingly consequential, when multiple students choose to have their book bag sit next to them as opposed to another rider needing a seat, it can quickly become an issue, even for buses that are not packed as tightly as others.
 Wanambisi sees a simple solution to help ease the jammed feeling of buses, choosing to move oversized bags in order to make room for others.

-While there is not a simple solution for students who feel the uncomfortable effects of bus overcrowding, there are steps that can be taken by both those in charge as well as those who live it in order to move towards a more comfortable bus ride.
+While there is not a simple solution for students who feel the uncomfortable effects of bus overcrowding, there are steps that can be taken by both those in charge as well as those who live it in order to move toward a more comfortable bus ride for all.